Wedbush Reiterates Toll Brothers (TOL) Neutral Recommendation

 What is the Fund Sentiment?

-There are 1009 funds or institutions reporting positions in Toll Brothers.
-This is an increase of 67 owner(s) or 7.11% in the last quarter.
-Average portfolio weight of all funds dedicated to TOL is 0.24%, an increase of 14.49%.
-Total shares owned by institutions increased in the last three months by 0.18% to 122,303K shares.
-The put/call ratio of TOL is 1.41, indicating a bearish outlook.
+There are 1008 funds or institutions reporting positions in Toll Brothers.
+This is an increase of 61 owner(s) or 6.44% in the last quarter.
+Average portfolio weight of all funds dedicated to TOL is 0.24%, an increase of 13.50%.
+Total shares owned by institutions decreased in the last three months by 0.90% to 120,964K shares.
+The put/call ratio of TOL is 1.63, indicating a bearish outlook.

 What are Other Shareholders Doing?

-Capital International Investors holds 7,433K shares representing 6.80% ownership of the company.
-In it's prior filing, the firm reported owning 7,410K shares, representing an increase of 0.31%.
-The firm increased its portfolio allocation in TOL by 15.61% over the last quarter.
+Capital International Investors holds 5,878K shares representing 5.38% ownership of the company.
+In it's prior filing, the firm reported owning 7,433K shares, representing a decrease of 26.45%.
+The firm decreased its portfolio allocation in TOL by 2.30% over the last quarter.

 Greenhaven Associates holds 5,538K shares representing 5.06% ownership of the company.
 In it's prior filing, the firm reported owning 5,347K shares, representing an increase of 3.45%.
 The firm increased its portfolio allocation in TOL by 16.73% over the last quarter.